brianhanifin/Home-Assistant-Config/README.md

 *2b.* turns the fan on then back off when the humidity is up due to a shower (*note: a battery powered humidity sensor in the bathroom is compared to one in a neighboring room*).
 3. **Garage door controller**: I plan to replace the cloud based chamberlain MyQ controller soon using [the hook up's video for reference ](https://www.youtube.com/watch?v=WEZUxXNiERQ).

-### Sonoff S31 plugs
+### SONOFF S31 plugs
 Device recommendations: [S31](https://amzn.to/2OOEilB), [S31 lite](https://amzn.to/2NMhi6i)

-The Sonoff S31 is a reliable wi-fi controlled smart switch which can be flashed with Tasmota or ESPHome if you wish.
+The SONOFF S31 is a reliable wi-fi controlled smart switch which can be flashed with Tasmota or ESPHome if you wish.
 The original S31 has power monitoring built in, while the new S31 lite omits that for a discount.

 #### S31 power monitoring project ideas
 *Note: the relay can be left always on to put these in a monitor only mode.*
 1. Monitor your washing machine so Home Assistant can notify you when your wash is ready to be hung up or moved to the dryer!
 No more stinky clothes!
 2. Monitor your dishwasher or clothes dryer.
-3. Monitor your 3D Printer or Laser Cutter to let you know when it's time to check out that thing you just created!
+3. Monitor your 3D Printer or Laser Cutter to let you know when it is time to check out that thing you just created!

 #### S31 lite project ideas
 1. Plug one of these into every floor and table fan you own and just ask your Google or Alexa to *"turn on the bedroom fan!"*.